RajatBachhawat/drizzle/README.md

 - Pokémon sprites from **[pkmn.li](https://pkmn.li)** – an awesome ANSI‑art API.
 - Inspired by the classic *Matrix* digital rain effect.
-- Vibe-coded in ~2 hours for the joy of it.

 ---